Fathers' rights movement in the United Kingdom: Making Contact Work

-(This section appears rather anecdotal and opinionated - needs improvement)

 In 2001 Mr Justice Wall (now Lord Justice) chaired a Children Act Sub-Committee (known as CASC).

 They reported in March 2002 in a document called "Making Contact Work".

 It called for "urgent reform".
 It was a sort of Hutton Inquiry of family law reform.
 It is well known that Wall LJ was very vexed that nothing happened for a long time.

 The Facilitation and Enforcement stakeholder group was however created to discuss the CASC report.
 Stakeholders included a couple of district judges, a solicitor, a barrister, CAFCASS, Women's Aid, various academics, mediators...

 The report went to Minister Margaret Hodge in June 2003 and the response was a Green Paper in 2004.

 CASC, and the stakeholder Group could be called Prong No. 1 of reform, which was started off by the politicians, after pressure from several directions, including from the campaigning charity FNF.

 The impression formed by many involved at the time was that the government had no true appetite for reform, and hoped that the problem would just go away.

 Fathers 4 Justice

 Fathers 4 Justice have had success in bringing the subject to the nation's attention at a bottom-up grass-roots level, (rather than at the top-down political level of the CASC group, and the stakeholder group.)

 However, the true size of Fathers 4 Justice is a matter of opinion.
-While the organization claims to have over 25,000 members in five countries, its main base of operations is the United Kingdom and there appear to be fewer than 20 actual members who conduct regular civil disobedience actions - namely Jason Hatch and Jolly Stansby.
+While the organization claims to have over 25,000 members in five countries, its main base of operations is the United Kingdom and there appear to be fewer than 20 actual members who conduct regular civil disobedience actions – namely Jason Hatch and Jolly Stansby.

 The results of their campaigning remains to be seen.
 While they are a fixture in the United Kingdom, they have yet to pull off a successful action in the United States or in Canada.
 The Canadian branch of Fathers 4 Justice has existed for 15 months and has yet to make national headlines.